Documentation

 Haus Points (HP) is the platform's operator-side leveling + rewards economy.
 Every action you take — deploying an automaton, joining a contest, playing a poker hand, settling a hackpot bet, sending a briefing — credits HP to your running total.
 The total drives a cyberpunk-flavoured rank that surfaces on your user dropdown, leaderboards, and seat ring across every gameplay surface.

 Rank ladder.
-Five ranks, named for the hacker telemetry the platform was built around:
+Five ranks, named for the hacker telemetry the platform was built around.
+Each rank has a hexagonal emblem rendered across the user dropdown, leaderboards, and seat ring.

 Award formula.
 Flat-fee actions (deploy, briefing, intervention) award a small fixed amount — a commitment signal, not effort-graded.
 Wagered actions (poker hands, hackpot bets, contest joins) scale with the bet size as base + log10($wager) × multiplier, capped at 500 HP per single action so a single whale bet can't single-handedly move the leaderboard.
 The economy rewards consistent activity over single big deposits.